umf-iti-200/umf-iti-200.github.io/data/posts/aws-rds.md

 A confirmation dialog will pop up.
 Just uncheck "Create final snapshot", check "I acknowledge that upon instance deletion, automated backups, including system snapshots and point-in-time recovery, will no longer be available.", type "delete me", and, finally, click on "Delete".

 <img width="388" height="388" src="6.png">

-# Disclaimer

-The entire tutorial was created to help you understand Amazon AWS.
-This tutorial is not intended to help you deploy any real project/product by any means.
-There are several other factors involved, such as security, when doing it.
-That said, please do not follow the same steps if you want to deploy a real application.
-Please talk with a specialist.

 <div class="alert alert-danger" role="alert">
     <i class="bi bi-exclamation-triangle me-2"></i>Don't forget to delete all databases after this tutorial.